the-coding-pie/workflow/README.md

 GMAIL_PASSWORD=that_emails_password
 ```

-You can obtain google client id for google oauth by simply searching google and following the steps recommended.
-And for gmail(last two options), please use app specific passwords.
+You can obtain `GOOGLE_CLIENT_ID` for enabling google oauth by simply searching google and following the steps recommended.
+And for gmail(last option), please use app specific password.

 5. Now copy paste the content for `.env` in `client/` folder.
 Please **replace** the proper values by yours: